Mercedes-Benz W136: 1946–1955

 During the war the Mercedes-Benz plant suffered very severe bomb damage, but the manufacturer nevertheless emerged from the trauma of war with a significant competitive advantage over many of its pre-war competitors.
 Manufacturers including Adler, BMW and Ford in Germany had been heavily dependent for the supply of steel car bodies on Ambi-Budd whose Berlin plant was destroyed by bombing in 1943: its site now ended up in the Soviet occupation zone (subsequently East Germany).
 The manufacturing plants of Horch, Wanderer and BMW were located in what in July 1945 became the Soviet controlled part of Germany.
 None of these manufacturers could resume volume production without first finding a way to obtain and fund a source of steel car bodies and access to a suitable plant for auto-assembly.
 Mercedes-Benz, however, retained ownership of and access to its car plant.

 Production restarted in May 1946.
 The vehicles produced were versions of the 170 V, but in 1946 only 214 vehicles were produced and they were all light trucks or ambulances.
 Passenger car production resumed in July 1947, but volumes were still very low, with just 1,045 170 Vs produced that year.
 There was no return for the various open topped models from the 1930s.
-Customers for a Mercedes-Benz 170 V passenger car were restricted to the four door "Limousine" sedan/saloon bodied car.
+Customers for a Mercedes-Benz 170 V passenger car were restricted to the four-door Limousine (saloon) bodied car.

 Production did ramp up during the next couple of years, and in 1949 170 V production returned to above 10,000 cars.
-From May 1949 the car, badged in this permutation as the Mercedes-Benz 170D, was offered with an exceptionally economical 38 PS diesel engine.
+From May 1949 the car, badged in this permutation as the Mercedes-Benz 170D, was offered with the exceptionally economical OM636 diesel engine producing 38 PS at 3,200 rpm.
 The 170D was the world's third diesel fueled passenger car, and the first to be introduced after the war.

 170 S

 Lacking a luxury car in its line-up, Mercedes sought to regain a niche in that market by introducing the upscale 170 S (W191) version of the 170 V in 1949.
 It was more luxurious, costlier and, when launched, slightly larger than the 170 V, distinctions the company made an effort to emphasize.
 Though sometimes referred to today as the first S-Class Mercedes-Benz that designation did not yet exist.

 A pair of 170 S derivations followed, the 170 Sb and 170 DS diesel models, earning the 170 S series its own chassis code, W191.
 The 170 S series retained the separate internal designation until the 1953 introduction of Mercedes' new W120 180 "Ponton", when the 170 S was downsized to the 170 V's body (while retaining the 170 S' more powerful motor).
 This hybrid was given the designation 170 S-V, and repositioned below the 180 in the company line-up.
 Production of the 170 S-V ended in 1955.

-The Mercedes-Benz 170 SV and 170 SD were also built briefly in Argentina from 1952 to 1955 in sedan, taxi, pick-up and van versions.
+The Mercedes-Benz 170 SV and 170 SD were also built briefly in Argentina from 1952 to 1955 in sedan, taxi, pick-up, and van versions.